johbry17/Harvest-Party/README.md

 ## Usage

-I posted the [exploratory data analysis](https://colab.research.google.com/drive/123nofMYi7z7l8IldtLYO9ns2wDWzKHCE?usp=sharing) to Google Colab, as some of the hover info from Plotly will not render on GitHub, because GitHub only hosts static web content.
-You can see the same `exploratory_data_analysis.ipynb` here in the root directory.
+I posted the 2023 [exploratory data analysis](https://colab.research.google.com/drive/123nofMYi7z7l8IldtLYO9ns2wDWzKHCE?usp=sharing) (EDA) to Google Colab, as some of the hover info from Plotly will not render on GitHub, because GitHub only hosts static web content.
+You can see the same `exploratory_data_analysis.ipynb` here in the root directory, updated for 2024.

 The website is hosted here on GitHub Pages, under the domain name [harvestpartydc.com](https://www.harvestpartydc.com/).
 All files are in the `/docs/` folder.
 The visualizations are interactive and contain lots of extra information on hover or click.
 I'm still ironing out some of the formatting kinks for mobile display.
 For example, the line plot of "Expenses by Category Over Time" should toggle between an individual category, displaying only that category's expenditure per year while dimming the rest, but it's fickle in functionality, not always displaying amounts, or working at all on mobile.

-The Tableau explanatory data analysis can be viewed [here](https://public.tableau.com/app/profile/bryan.johns6699/viz/HarvestParty/HarvestPartyStory).
+The 2023 Tableau explanatory data analysis can be viewed [here](https://public.tableau.com/app/profile/bryan.johns6699/viz/HarvestParty/HarvestPartyStory).
 For best viewing, check the bottom right corner and expand to full screen.

-All told, the data analysis found a way to shave roughly $1,000 off the expenses of the party, a 20% savings.
+All told, the data analysis found a way to shave roughly $1,000 off the expenses of the party, a 20% savings, which happened in 2024.

 ## History